If you like a soft mattress, but still want to feel supported, and not any unnecessary pressure, you’ll love the Helix Sunset.

 Best in class edge support

-If you are looking for a soft, plush mattress with a luxury feel, the Brooklyn Aurora is a great option.
+If you are looking for a soft, plush mattress with a luxury feel, the WinkBeds GravityLux is a great option.
 Offered at three firmness levels, even the medium model is nice and plush, so we can only imagine how much you’ll love their softest model.

 Available in soft, medium and firm.

-The Brooklyn Aurora is a hybrid mattress with 8” pocketed coils and layers of foam.
-The top layer is a 1.5” layer of copper-infused phase change Energex foam, which makes the bed very soft and draws heat away from the body.
+The WinkBeds Gravity Lux is a memory foam mattress with cooling layers.
+The top layer is made with aerated, open-cell foam, which makes the bed very soft and draws heat away from the body.

 People who love softer mattresses often face a challenge when it comes to finding a mattress that sleeps cool, considering most plush mattresses are either all-foam or contain memory foam, which tends to sleep warmer.
-Brooklyn Bedding answered the call for a soft, luxury hybrid that sleeps cool with the Aurora.
-The copper-infused memory foam (TitanCool™) top layer maintains what they consider to be the optimal sleep temperature of 88 degrees throughout the night, so you can say goodbye to waking up sweaty.
-As with all Brooklyn Bedding products, it comes with free shipping, a 10-year warranty, and a 120-night risk-free trial.
+Thought the GravityLux is also a foam mattress, the layers focus on keeping you cool.
+Along with the open-cell foam layer, the mattress cover is made with tencel and is infused with gel.
+As with all WinkBeds products, it comes with free shipping, a lifetime warranty, and a 120-night risk-free trial.

-Read our full Brooklyn Bedding Aurora Mattress Review to learn more!
+Read our full WinkBeds mattress reviews to learn more!

 A Hybrid or Innerspring mattress may not be the first thing you think of when looking for a soft mattress.
 However, the Casper Hybrid gives the perfect balance of contouring memory foam and supportive coils.